sksamuel/hoplite/README.md

 | [Hocon](https://github.com/lightbend/config) | [`hoplite-hocon`](https://search.maven.org/search?q=hoplite-hocon) | .conf |
 | Java Properties files | [`hoplite-props`](https://search.maven.org/search?q=hoplite-props) | .props, .properties |

-If you wish to add another format you can extend `Parser` and provide an instance of that implementation to the `ConfigLoader` via `withFileExtensionMapping`.
+If you wish to add another format you can extend `Parser` and provide an instance of that implementation to the `ConfigLoader.Builder` via `withFileExtensionMapping`.

 That same function can be used to map non-default file extensions to an existing parser.
 For example, if you wish to have your config in files called `application.data` but in yaml format, then you can register .data with the Yaml parser like this:

-`ConfigLoader().withFileExtensionMapping("data", YamlParser)`
+`ConfigLoader.Builder().addFileExtensionMapping("data", YamlParser).build()`